Embedding Stacked Polytopes on a Polynomial-Size Grid: Specifying the geometry of stacked polytopes

 We discuss next how a stacking operation changes the associated stresses in a lifted barycentric subdivision.
 Let $\Delta_D$ be a $(d-1)$-simplex of a simplicial complex embedded in $\R^d$.
 We stack the new vertex $\p$ on top of $D$.
 To determine the stacking geometrically, we describe the location of $\er:=\pi(\p)$ inside $\pi(\Delta_D)$ with barycentric coordinates, that is we specify the absolute areas of the $(d-1)$-simplices containing $\er$ in the projection.
 Additionally, we describe how far the $z$-coordinate $z_p$ of $\p$ lies above $h(D)$.
 This will be denoted by $\zeta:=z_p - z_D(\er)$.
 We refer to $\zeta$ as the \emph{vertical shift}.
 For convenience we assume that the stacking process increases the $z$-coordinate of the stacked point, since this will always be the case in the following.
 However, the following observations can be easily generalized for stacking operations that decrease the $z$-coordinates of the stacked point.

 The addition of $\p$ has two effects.
 First of all, by stacking $\p$ we create new ridges, furthermore, the existing ridges at the boundary $f_D$ are now incident to new facets and hence the corresponding stress is altered.
-We refer to the newly introduced ridges as the \emph{interior faces}, and to the ridges on the boundary of $f_D$ as the \emph{exterior faces} of the stacking operation.
+We refer to the newly introduced ridges as the \emph{interior ridges}, and to the ridges on the boundary of $f_D$ as the \emph{exterior ridges} of the stacking operation.

-We discuss first how the stresses on the exterior faces are altered. \begin{lem} Assume that we have stacked a new vertex $\p$ on a convex polytope realized in $\R^d$ with stress $\omega$ as described in Lemma~\ref{lem:stresssign}.
-Let $X$ be the point set of an exterior face $f_X$ (as defined above).
+We discuss first how the stresses on the exterior ridge are altered. \begin{lem} Assume that we have stacked a new vertex $\p$ on a convex polytope realized in $\R^d$ with stress $\omega$ as described in Lemma~\ref{lem:stresssign}.
+Let $X$ be the point set of an exterior ridge $f_X$ (as defined above).
 After the stacking the new stress $\hat \omega$ equals

 where $S=X\conc\p$ and $\zeta$ is the vertical shift of the stacking. \end{lem} \begin{proof} Let $T$ be the ordered point set, such that $f_T$ and $f_S$ are adjacent after stacking $\p$, and $f_X$ is the intersection of $f_S$ and $f_T$.
 We denote as $h$ the hyperplane that contains the face $f_D$ on which $\p$ was stacked onto; see Fig.~\ref{fig:ext}. \\ Assume for now that $f_S$ is left of $f_X$, which implies that $\llbracket S \rrbracket > 0$.
 This gives for $\er=\pi(\p)$